IO Configuration

 Channel layout

-files are supported at the moment.
+submenu.
 All imported IO configurations are stored in the FLUX:: IO config folder, located at /Users/user_name/Library/Application Support/FLUX/IOConfigs

 on macOS and at C:\User\/...\AppData\Local\FLUX\IOConfigs